AykutSarac/github-gram/README.md

 # GitHub-gram

 GitHub-gram lets you to view GitHub users in instagram-like layout using the GitHub API.
+Check out demo from here: https://aykutsarac.github.io/github-gram/

 ## Getting Started